materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Click "Edit" to update the record's metadata.
 Note that adding, modifying, or deleting file links are not allowed at this stage.
 - Add a keyword, an author, etc.
 - Click "Share on archive" to save your changes.
 - Navigate to "Shared records" and click the record’s title.
-Your modifications should be taken into account.
+Your modifications should be visible to all authenticated users.

 ### Create a second version and share it